- 1 What is Your Opinion?

 - How is curd different from Yogurt?

-Have you ever asked these questions?
-Have these ever hovered over your mind?
-So, come, lets have a look at the answers.
-And I am sure, the answers to these would surely take us through a maze of exciting facts, history, food traditions and food technology.
+So, come, let's have a look at the answers.
+And I am sure, the answers to these would surely take us through a maze of exciting facts, history, food traditions, and food technology.

 Before I proceed, tell me honestly, what is your opinion about these two products?
 Are these the same or different?
 By the way, you must have eaten both curd as well as yogurt.
 Now, forget the technicalities, based on your eating experience, what do you think?
 They taste the same or not?
 Also, what about the looks?
 Though both are white but is the texture the same?
 Just think about it before you scroll down.